code0monkey1/-Javascript-oop/tutorial.md

     return count;
   };
 }

-The existence of the nested function keeps the count variable from being available for garbage collection, therefore count remains available for future access.
+/*The existence of the nested function keeps the count variable from being available for garbage collection, therefore count remains available for future access.*/
  ```